pmjones/ext-request/README.md

 $request = new ServerRequest($GLOBALS);
 ```

-If you want to provide custom values to the object, pass an array that mimics
+If you want to provide custom superglobal values to the object, pass an array
-`$GLOBALS` to the constructor:
+that mimics `$GLOBALS` to the constructor:

 ```php
 $request = new ServerRequest([